TOKLAS, Alice B (signed dedication to the mother of Mrs. Wilde)

 We accept all major Credit Cards & Now offer Klarna Payments on all our Items.

-With Klarna you can Buy Now and Pay Later (30 Days) or Split Cost over 3 Monthly Payements.
+With Klarna you can Buy Now and Pay Later (30 Days) or Split Cost over 3 Monthly Payments.